Dog training: Dominance-based training

+The idea of dominance is dogs is not disputed in peer-reviews papers, but rather, popular argument is over its definition and implications. " Although dominance is correctly a property of relationships, it has been erroneously used to describe a supposed trait of individual dogs, even though there is little evidence that such a trait exists".

-Some modern-day dog trainers and researchers have argued that dominance does exist in dogs and to deny it is motivated by political correctness.
-Patricia McConnell wrote in her book The Other End of the Leash, "In some training and behavioral circles, all talk of dominance is classed as politically incorrect, and that these people are ardently opposed to anyone using the word in the context of dogs".
-Portuguese author on the behavior of animals Roger Abrantes argues the reasons that many people have difficulty comprehending the theory of dominance are because the term is poorly defined and political correctness.
+Defenders of dominance-based training argue that critics are motivated by political correctness.
+Portuguese author on the behavior of animals Roger Abrantes gives this argument and also argues that the term is poorly defined.
 Colin Tennant, who is the chairman of the Canine and Feline Behaviour Association, said: "It is political correctness.
 If you treat a dog like a human it will treat you like a dog".
-Psychologist and dog trainer Stanley Coren in the 2001 book How to Speak Dog wrote, "You are the alpha dog ...
+Psychologist and dog trainer Stanley Coren in the 2001 book How to Speak Dog wrote, "You are the alpha dog...
 You must communicate that you are the pack leader and dominant".
-Mexican-American dog trainer Cesar Millan wrote that, "It's essential that the humans be Pack Leaders, with the dog following.
+Mexican-American dog trainer and author Cesar Millan wrote that, "It's essential that the humans be Pack Leaders, with the dog following.
 If a dog does not have strong pack leadership from its humans, it may become unbalanced, which can lead to confusion, anxiety, or aggression and behavior problems in the dog".